headinthecloud5/youtube-docker-ci-aws-ecr/README.md

 7. Check your AWS account under ECR service, look for the newly created Docker image.

-### Follow our YouTube video for the following workflow configuration in docker-build.yml.
+### Check out our YouTube Tutorial!
+For a comprehensive step-by-step guide on setting up and using this automated workflow, watch our tutorial video on YouTube.
+In the video, we walk you through the entire process, from configuring the Dockerfile, nodejs + dependencies, and GitHub Actions workflow to pushing Docker images to AWS ECR.

 ## License
 This project is licensed under the MIT License.